Which maritime spatial plans exist?

 Maritime spatial plans exist for the German North Sea and Baltic Sea EEZs (2) and for the territorial sea areas under jurisdiction of the three coastal federal states (Lower Saxony, Schleswig-Holstein, and Mecklenburg-Vorpommern) (3).

 The process of revising the current MSP is ongoing.
-A first round of national consultations on the first draft will conclude on 24/25 November.
-Documents for the international consultation can be expected at the end of November, beginning of December, with a virtual meeting early next year.
+The international consultation for the revision of the maritime spatial plans for the German EEZ started early in the process in the first quarter of 2020.
+Documents on the international consultation are now available online.
+A virtual meeting will also be offered on 27 January 2021 in English.
 A possible second round of consultations may be conducted in Q2 2021.
 Comments from the national consultation are available on the BSH website (in German).
 Updates will be available at: https://wp.bsh.de

 The State Development Plan for Schleswig-Holstein regulates conclusively the spatial objectives and principles for terrestrial as well as marine areas.
 The guiding principle is sustainable spatial development, which brings the social and economic demands regarding space in line with its ecological functions and leads to a permanent, large-scale balanced order.
 The different uses in the coastal zone should be balanced and adjusted to each other.
 Integrated coastal zone management should play an important role in this.
 The plan came into effect 2010 and was last amended May, 5th 2019.